 Applying to IB part-time studies

-You can study international business in the Valkeakoski campus, where both the full-time and part-time programmes are arranged.
+International Business full-time programme is arranged at the Valkeakoski campus.
 There is also a business programme in Finnish in our Hämeenlinna campus, Liiketalous, which offers part-time studies too.
 HAMK’s door is always open and welcoming new excited students!

 How do I apply to HAMK to study part-time International Business?